NarimanNiknejad/Physics-informed-Data-driven-Control/README.md

 # Physics-informed Data-driven Safe and Optimal Control Design

 This repository contains MATLAB code for implementing safe and physics-informed data-driven control.
-The code includes the following components:

 ## Usage